openeuler-mirror/docs/docs/en/docs/Virtualization/system-resource-management.md

-# system Resource Management
+# System Resource Management

 [[toc]]

+## General Description
-The  **libvirt**  command manages VM system resources, such as vCPU and virtual memory resources.
+openEuler virtualization uses the **libvirt** command to manage VM system resources, such as vCPUs and virtual memory resources.

 Before you start: